 The court denied two motions to dismiss filed by the Secretary of State: the first on March 12; the second on May 31.

 On October 17, the court granted the defendant’s motion to stay proceedings pending the resolution of the Fifth Circuit’s review in Thomas v.
-Bryant.
+Reeves.
 On October 7, the defendant filed a third-party complaint against U.S. Attorney General William Bar and the U.S. Department of Justice asking the court to either dismiss the case or issue a declaration that the Department of Justice erred in its preclearance review of the 2011 plan.
 On December 9, 2019, Attorney General Barr and the Department of Justice filed a motion to dismiss the third-party complaint.

 Key filings for Johnson v.
 Ardoin can be found here.

 The NAACP, along with the NAACP Connecticut State Conference and five Connecticut NAACP members, is challenging Connecticut’s 2011 state legislative maps because of unconstitutional prison gerrymandering.
 The plaintiffs claim that counting prisoners as residents of their prisons as opposed to their last known home addresses violates the “one person, one vote” principle.